John R. Swanton

 John Reed Swanton (February 19, 1873 – May 2, 1958) was an American anthropologist, folklorist, and linguist who worked with Native American peoples throughout the United States.
 Swanton achieved recognition in the fields of ethnology and ethnohistory.
 He is particularly noted for his work with indigenous peoples of the Southeast and Pacific Northwest.

 Early life and education

-Born in Gardiner, Maine, after the death of his father, Walter Scott Swanton, he was raised by his mother, née Mary Olivia Worcester, his grandmother, and his great-aunt.
+Born in Gardiner, Maine, after the death of his father, Walter Scott Swanton, he was raised by his mother, Mary Olivia, his grandmother, and his great-aunt.
 From his mother, in particular, he was imbued with a gentle disposition, a concern for human justice, and a lifelong interest in the works of Emanuel Swedenborg.
 He was inspired to pursue history, and, more specifically, anthropology by his reading of William H. Prescott, The Conquest of Mexico.
 Swanton attended local schools and then entered Harvard University, earning an AB in 1896, an AM in 1897, and a PhD in 1900.
 His mentor at Harvard was Frederic Ward Putnam, who sent him to study linguistics with Franz Boas at Columbia University in 1898 and 1899, as he worked on his PhD dissertation, The Morphology of the Chinook Verb.